hynek/setup-cached-uv/README.md

 ```

-### `cache-dependency-path`
+#### `cache-dependency-path`

 A path to a file whose contents is hashed and appended to the cache name.
 May contain glob-style patterns and match more than one file.
 Internally, the GitHub Actions function `hashFiles` is used to hash the passed path.

-Using this with a `requirements.txt` file is the most efficient use of this action since it automatically invalidates the cache if the file changes.
+Using this with a fully pinned `requirements.txt` file is the most efficient use of this action because it automatically invalidates the cache.

 ### Examples